Serejka21/ScrapeMcMenu/README.md

 For your security, this method requires to set in .env a SECRET_KEY variable (like it show in .env.sample)

-If provided SECRET_KEY doesn`t no equal to value from .env file it will raise error and return client-side 403 error
+If provided SECRET_KEY doesn`t no equal to value from .env file it will raise and return client-side error

 ## Authors